It’s a bit hard to choose the best wireless speakers these days. Their rapidly growing features has made it even harder for non-techy to make a pick.

 Samsung is no doubt, one of the top leaders in the tech industry at the moment, and the Samsung HW-MS650 Soundbar is Samsung’s way of proving its dominance to competitors in the portable wireless speaker market.

 By collecting some of the most prominent minds in hi-fi, and establishing a connection with Dolby, Samsung created a soup of components which gave birth to the HW-MS650 – A flat and lengthy rectangular soundbar with an audio quality that’s bigger than its size.

-The Samsung HW-MS650 is no doubt an eye-catching device with seriously long, slender and rectangular design.
+The Samsung HW-MS650 is no doubt an eye-catching device with a seriously long, slender, and rectangular design.